loga345/quiz-demo/Readme.md

 * Download and install the Ollam locally
 * Pull the required model using pull command. ('ollama pull gemma3:4b' )
-* Start the modeul using 'ollam run gemma3:4b'
+* Start the model using 'ollam run gemma3:4b'

 ### Build